Skip to main content

 Creating a new integration

-To create a new integration in the web app, click Integrations from the left-side menu, and then click the + Add Integration button in the upper-right.
+To create a new integration in the web application, click Integrations in the left-side menu, then click the + Add Integration button in the upper-right.

-When you create a new integration you have a few options:
+When creating a new integration, you have several options:

-• You can create a blank integration from scratch by selecting Quickstart.
+• Create a blank integration from scratch by selecting Quickstart.

 Configure a new integration

-You will be prompted to give your integration a name and to select a trigger for the first flow of your integration.
-The trigger is what will cause one of your integration's flows to run, and you can change your trigger at any time.
+You'll need to provide a name for your integration and select a trigger for its first flow.
+The trigger determines when your integration's flow will run, and you can modify it at any time.

 Add integration in Prismatic app